Postgraduate Diploma in Engineering

 Made up of

 This postgraduate diploma course offers you an opportunity both to broaden and deepen your understanding of professional engineering.
 By combining modules from engineering analysis and technology management, you can shape a qualification to suit your career aspirations.
-You will also take a project module where your project working takes place within a distributed group.
+You will also take a project module, working collaboratively as part of a small team via email, telephone and virtual conferencing.
 The postgraduate diploma also provides a route to a masters level engineering qualification if you fall outside the entry requirements for our MEng.
 This qualification can help you progress towards Chartered Engineer registration.

 If you already hold an honours degree that has been accredited by one of the engineering institutions licensed by the Engineering Council, this diploma course will take you one stage further towards fulfilling the educational requirements for Chartered Engineer (CEng) registration.